CredentialCompassJump to FAQ

 1. 1.
 Meet Alabama eligibility requirements for Civil Engineer licensure.

-4. 4.
-Submit your application to the Alabama State Board of Licensure for Professional Engineers & Land Surveyors.
+6. 6.
+Submit the application to Alabama State Board of Licensure for Professional Engineers & Land Surveyors and monitor board communications.

 Salary Insights in Alabama